QuarkNerd/blog/asheehan/_posts/2016-02-23-d3v4-is-on-the-way.md

 then takes that data and draws the [force layout graph](https://github.com/mbostock/d3/wiki/Force-Layout) showing the relationships between each of the modules.
 We haven't thought of a use for this yet, but, it looks cool...

+Check out the code at the [GitHub repository](https://github.com/alisd23/d3v4-dependancy-chart)